sgarciac/akiv/README.md

 # Akiv, the hyper minimalistic daily planner

 Akiv helps you and keep a list of tasks to be done during the day.
-When presented with a choice between usefulness and simplicity, we choose simplicity.
+When presented with a choice between a feature and simplicity, we choose simplicity.

 Akiv is so simple its usefulness is doubtful.